Trump's name is not on the ballot Tuesday, but his thumb rests heavily on the scale

 Sarah Palin is, of course, Sarah Palin

-Palin was the first woman to be on the national ticket of either of the two major parties, chosen for the vice-presidential slot by GOP nominee John McCain in 2008.
+Palin was the first woman since Geraldine Ferraro in 1984 to be on the national ticket of either of the two major parties, chosen for the vice-presidential slot by GOP nominee John McCain in 2008.
 She delivered one of the most memorable speeches in recent history at the party's St. Paul convention that summer and headlined packed rallies that autumn that in many ways anticipated Trump's own.

 Before that she was the governor of Alaska and since then she has been a TV reality star, though far less successful in that career than Trump.
 She has also been a Fox News contributor prior to her current campaign and a contestant on "The Masked Singer."